A black amorphous thermoplastic polymer with high impact strength.

 A ridge or crest above the Spyderco Round Hole that creates a shelf for the thumb to apply pressure during use.

-Small textured grooves on the spine of a blade that provide a tactile index, add purchase, and increase slip resistance.
+Small textured grooves on the spine of a blade that provide a tactile index point, adds purchase and increases slip resistance.

 A limited, one-time-only production of a specific knife design or variant.
 Production quantities of sprint runs are limited.

 A one-handed opening method that involves grasping the closed blade of a folding knife near the pivot pin and swinging the handle down to open the knife.
 It is best accomplished with a Spyderco knife, using the Spyderco Round Hole to achieve a secure grip.